thingsboard/thingsboard.github.io/docs/user-guide/rule-engine-2-0/tutorials/create-clear-alarms.md

 ###### Node B: **Create alarm**
 - Add the **Create alarm** node and connect it to the **Filter Script** node with a relation type **True**. <br>
-  This node loads the latest Alarm with configured Alarm Type for Message Originator, namely **Thermostat Home**<br> if the published temperature is not at expected time range (filter script node returns True).
+  This node loads the latest Alarm with configured Alarm Type for Message Originator, namely **Thermostat Home**<br> if the published temperature is not at expected range (filter script node returns True).

  - Enter the Name field as **Create alarm** and the Alarm type as **Critical Temperature**.